Alice Gainer

-Alice Gainer (born July 3, 1982) is an American anchor and reporter for WCBS-TV and WLNY-TV, New York.
+Alice Gainer is an American anchor and reporter for WCBS-TV and WLNY-TV, New York.
+Previously, she co-anchored the News At Nine on CBS2's sister station WLNY, with Dick Brennan.
 Prior to WCBS Gainer worked at WNYW Fox 5, New York and for eight years before that, worked as an Anchor/Reporter at News 12 New Jersey.
 She has also appeared on News 12 Westchester, CNN, Fox News Channel and Fox Business Happy Hour.